 Lubricants are essential to machining processes.
 Practically all branches of industry require some type of engine, gear, hydraulic or metalworking lubricating oil.
 Biolubricants can replace mineral oil-based lubricants to make manufacturing operations more sustainable and ecofriendly.
 The idea behind the IRODDI project is to put a previously unused raw material, deodorized distillate, to use to make sustainable biolubricants.

-The Fraunhofer IVV has set out to develop an esterification process that uses enzymes called lipases to neutralize deodorized distillates that contain large quantities of free fatty acids.
-It would enable companies to manufacture products tailored to suit the lubricant industry.
-Glycerol, a by-product of biodiesel processing, is used for esterification.
-This mixture has beneficial tribological and emulsifying properties, so the proposed enzymatic process will yield an innovative, high-quality product.
-The obtained base oil may be used immediately, without further modification, as the base medium for formulating biodegradable lubricant systems.
+The Fraunhofer IVV has set out to develop an enzymatic esterification process to neutralize deodorized distillates that contain large quantities of free fatty acids.
+Glycerol, a by-product of biodiesel processing, is used for the esterification.
+The developed lipase-catalyzed reaction makes it possible to manufacture customized products that are perfectly suited to use in the lubricants industry in terms of their tribological and emulsifying properties.
+The innovative and high-quality esterification product can be used directly without further modification as base medium for formulating biodegradable lubricant systems.

 Particularly good results were obtained when using deodorized distillates from sunflower and olive oil refining.
 The oxidation stability and viscosity of the products made from these distillates are comparable with commercially available lubricants.
 In the analysis of tribological behavior, they even performed better in some cases.

 Since deodorized distillates are a largely unused raw material, they represent a promising alternative to fossil-based materials such as mineral oils and should therefore be researched further.
 Based on the project results so far, it is advisable to carry out storage tests and check its compatibility with materials such as sealing materials, as well as investigate its corrosive behavior towards various materials.

 EU, Bio-based Industries Joint Undertaken (BBI JU) in the EU Framework Program for Research and Innovation Horizon 2020